Hearing aid cleaning

 Hearing aids are with us all day long, they are with us everywhere and can do a lot.
-Regular cleaning is essential so that you can always hear well and benefit from your hearing aid for a long time.
+Regular hearing aid cleaning is essential so that you can always hear well and benefit from your hearing aid for a long time.
 You can do this yourself at home.
 Professional cleaning by an audiologist may also be needed from time to time.

 What should you clean hearing aids with?

-Regardless of whether it is an in-the-ear or behind-the-ear model: the hearing system should not get too wet (never put your hearing aids in water!).
+Regardless of whether it is an in-the-ear or behind-the-ear model: the hearing device should not get too wet (never put your hearing aids in water!).
 It is advisable to moisten a microfiber cloth or a piece of kitchen paper with a special disinfectant and gently rub the hearing aid with it.
 You can obtain suitable products for the care of hearing systems and suitable cleaning sets (e.g. with special cloths and brushes) from your acoustician.
 Never use detergent, alcohol or cleaning agents with aggressive substances.